brianpatrickneal/AMKAT_simstudy/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This R project was used to generate the data and associated plots and tables found in:
+The AMKAT_simstudy Rstudio project was used to generate the data and associated plots and tables found in:

 Brian Neal and Tao He.
 “An Adaptive Multivariate Kernel-Based Test for Association with Multiple Quantitative Traits in High-Dimensional Data.”